Skip to content

 Description

 The build-fast command handles development requests that don't warrant the full feature workflow.
-It assesses request scope and either implements the changes (for small/medium scope) or redirects to /build (for large scope).
+It assesses request scope and either implements the changes (for small/medium scope), redirects to /build for a large single feature, or redirects to /phase-plan for initiative-sized work that needs durable phase planning first.

-This command uses the command-agent pattern with scope gating and AFK mode support.
+This command uses the skill-agent pattern with scope gating and AFK mode support.

 Parameters